rust-lang/rust/text/0000-simd-infrastructure.md

 }
 ```

-However, these will be type checked, to ensure that `T` and `U` are
+These are type checked during code-generation similarly to the
-the same length, and that `U` is appropriately shaped for a boolean.
-A
+shuffles.
+Ensuring that `T` and `U` has the same length, and that `U`
-library actually importing them might use some trait bounds to get
+is appropriately "boolean"-y.
+Libraries can use traits to ensure that
-actual type-safety.
+these will be enforced by the type checker too.

 ### Built-in functionality